Skip to Navigation Skip to Content Skip to Search Skip to Site Map

 Summary

-• If marks mustn’t be visible to students before the Feedback Release Date, alter the link settings of the newly-created Assignment immediately (change ‘Visible to Students’ to ‘No’ under Evaluation)
+• If marks mustn’t be visible to students before the Feedback Release Date then as soon as the Assignment has been created hover over it’s link > click the down-arrow > ‘Edit’ > switch ‘Visible to Students’ to ‘No’ under ‘Evaluation’.

-• Never add Turnitin Assignments inside Blackboard’s text editor
+• Never try to add Turnitin Assignments within Blackboard’s text editor.

 Creating a New Turnitin LTI Assignment